 Other venues: Students in the Molecular Pathology and Immunology Graduate Program are expected to attend weekly "Journal Club" sessions in either Immunology or Molecular Pathology and "Molecular Pathogenesis Trainee (MPT)" presentations.
 Attendance can be excused if the student has an emergency, is attending an offsite conference or if an important seminar or meeting is occurring on site that conflicts with attendance at "MPT" or "Journal Club."
 It is expected that absences will be rare during the semester.
 For anticipated absences, it is the student's responsibility to obtain permission to be absent from the DGS (for MPT) or course director for "Journal Club" as soon as they realize a conflict exists.
 In the case of emergencies, notification should be as soon as possible but no later than one week following the absence.
 It is at the discretion of the "MPT" or "Journal Club" directors whether an absence is excused.
 The DGS and MPI Program Manager should be copied on all requests for absence.
-Attendance is kept at "MPT" or "Journal Club" attendance record is provided to the student's Dissertation Advisory Committee Chair prior to each meeting of the committee.
+Attendance is kept at "MPT" or "Journal Club" and the student's attendance record is provided to the student's Dissertation Advisory Committee Chair prior to each meeting of the committee.
 The student's attendance is factored into the committee's overall evaluation of the student's progress.

-C. Course Requirements - MSTP (Medical Scientist Training Program) Students
+${\bf C. \ \ Course \ Requirements - MSTP \ (Medical \ Scientist \ Training \ Program) \ Students}$

-MOLECULAR PATHOLOGY AND IMMUNOLOGY GS Credit Hours Semester Total Cumulative Total

-MEDICAL SCHOOL

-Fall (VMS I) 9

-HBA, M&IMM, HomeostasisMSTP Seminar (IGP 8310) 8 1

-Spring (VMS I) 5

-• EDR, BB&M 4

-• MSTP Seminar (IGP 8310) 1

-Fall (VMS II) 0

-• MSTP Seminar (IGP 8310) 0

-Spring (VMS II) 0

-MSTP Seminar (IGP 8310) 0

-Didactic Hours 14

-GRADUATE SCHOOL

-Fall 4

-• Journal Club 1

-• Cellular and Molecular Basis of Disease or Immunology 2

-If an MSTP student feels they have sufficient 1

-background in immunology or pathogenesis, they can

-(with mentors permission) request and alternate course.

-• MSTP Seminar

-Spring 6

-Journal Club 1 Ŭ

-Research Proposals: Preparation & Critical Review 2

-Selected Topics in Molecular Pathogenesis 2

-MSTP Seminar 1

-Didactic Hours 10

-Total Didactic Hours 24
+MOLECULAR PATHOLOGY AND IMMUNOLOGY GS Credit Hours Semester Total Cumulative Total MEDICAL SCHOOL Fall (VMS I) • HBA, M&IMM, Homeostasis • MSTP Seminar (IGP 8310) 8 1 9 Spring (VMS I) • EDR, BB&M • MSTP Seminar (IGP 8310) 4 1 5 Fall (VMS II) • MSTP Seminar (IGP 8310) 0 0 Spring (VMS II) • MSTP Seminar (IGP 8310) 0 0 Didactic Hours 14 GRADUATE SCHOOL Fall Journal Club Cellular and Molecular Basis of Disease or Immunology If an MSTP student feels they have sufficient background in immunology or pathogenesis, they can (with mentors permission) request and alternate course.
+MSTP Seminar 1 2 1 4 Spring Journal Club Research Proposals: Preparation & Critical Review Selected Topics in Molecular Pathogenesis MSTP Seminar 1 2 2 1 6 Didactic Hours 10 Total Didactic Hours 24